-1. Positive parenting emphasizes setting firm limits with respect.
+1. Set firm limits with respect.

-Children with invisible disabilities face an uphill battle every morning they wake up, as they wade through all the extra stimuli (visual, auditory, tactile ect) they take in, in any given environment.
+Children with invisible disabilities such as ADHD face an uphill battle every morning they wake up, as they wade through all the extra stimuli (visual, auditory, tactile ect) they take in, in any given environment.
 Think of how you feel when you wake up on the wrong side of the bed.
 Somethings just not right, our nervous system a bit askew.

 This is how our child feels every day, and it is a struggle for them to navigate the gray space parents create with inconsistent limits or unclear boundaries.
-They need clear, consistent expectations and limits which they can rely upon and eventually internalize (thus freeing up any extra energy they’d have to expend on making new adjustments and accommodations).
+They need clear, consistent expectations and limits which they can rely upon and eventually internalize (thus freeing up any extra energy they’d have to expand on making new adjustments and accommodations).

-2. Positive parenting focuses on collaboration over control.
+2. Focus on collaboration over control.

-Neurodiverse children are typically not known as the ‘go with the flow’ type.
+Children with ADHD are typically not known as the ‘go with the flow’ type.
 Being overly controlled is not their jam.
 They have plenty of ideas and strong convictions to boot.
 When we start to include our child in making a daily schedule or in a discussion of what calm down strategies feel the best for their body, suddenly there is a lot less resistance and a lot more ownership.

 When we start to see our child as an ally and include them in making the daily schedule or in a discussion of what calm down strategies feel the best for their body, suddenly there is a lot less resistance and a lot more ownership, follow-through and confidence building.

-Differently-wired kids desperately need others to notice and nurture their unique gifts and strengths.
+Atypical kids desperately need others to notice and nurture their unique gifts and strengths.
 Their future well-being depends on it.

-A strong connection with an adult has also been shown in studies of kids with ADHD to mitigate negative effects such as suicide rates, school suspensions, and rates of depression.
+A strong connection with an adult has been shown in studies of kids with ADHD to mitigate negative effects such as suicide rates, school suspensions, and rates of depression.
 When we put connection and relationship first, we are not only supporting our child’s neurobiology but setting the foundation for healthy emotional development.

 Children with ADHD, and SPD have structural differences in their frontal lobe making both behavioral and emotional regulation a challenge.
 Positive parenting challenges parents to develop an awareness of their own thoughts and feelings when parenting, in order to interact with their child based on the child’s needs, opposed to reacting to them based on our own raw emotions and ego.